Back to Work

 Frustrated player experiencing FTUE problems

-Candy Crush Saga loses 70% of their players during the First Time User experience.
-This represents a massive opportunity cost in player acquisition and long-term revenue potential.
+Candy Crush Saga loses 70% of new players during the First Time User Experience, with the biggest drop-off at booster introduction.

 70%